 Don’t have chickens?
 Go get at least three or four hens before proceeding to the next step.
+Just kidding.

-Place this over medium high heat and cook until the water cooks down almost completely, stirring from time to time.
+Place this over medium-high heat and cook until the water cooks down almost completely, stirring from time to time.

 Don’t be tempted to call the beans done before the water is cooked down.